csh970605/csh970605.github.io/_posts/2023-04-01-Logistic_Classification.md

 <br><br>
 </center>
 <br>
-So, how could we use this graph? you can get probabilities of each ages like image below.<br><br>
+So, how can we use this graph?
+You can get the probabilities for each age like image below.<br><br>

 <center>
 <img src="https://user-images.githubusercontent.com/28240052/229273624-044ae587-480c-49ce-a001-0a933808db52.png" width=500>
 </center>
 <br><br>

-After get probabilities, classify 0 and 1 based on a specific value set for these probabilities like image below.
+After getting the probabilities, classify them as 0 or 1 based on a specific threshold, as shown in the image below.
 <br><br>

 <center>